 Remove the glasses from the freezer and start with sliced banana, top with a scoop of icecream, add a layer of dulce de leche, another layer of icecream then top with crushed meringue and another drizzle of dulce de leche.

 *Dulce de leche is a South American milk caramel.
-It is rather easy to make, but can also be bought from gourmet food shops and delis.
+It is rather easy to make (see my easy dulce de leche post) but can also be bought from gourmet food shops and delis.